-Individuals that work in public service roles, such as law enforcement can benefit from shorter repayment plans.
-The Public Service Loan Forgiveness program applies to several roles and those who are eligible can have their debts wiped with no tax after 10-years of payments.
+Individuals that work in public roles, such as law enforcement can benefit from shorter repayment plans.
+The Public Loan Forgiveness program applies to several roles and those who are eligible can have their debts wiped with no tax after 10-years of payments.

 The Disadvantages of Income-Driven Repayment Plans

 While there are many benefits of income-driven repayment plans, we must also consider income-driven repayment disadvantages.